 Try it for yourself

-If you'd like to try the full Mediterranean Diet at home, we've translated the pyramid into this handy tick chart of food to be consumed through the week (as used by the author).
+If you'd like to try the full Mediterranean Diet at home, the pyramid above has been copied into this handy tick chart of food to be consumed through the week.

-It is the author's experience, that using the tick chart for several weeks helps to educate the eyes and palate in what to buy and cook, as well as what to avoid on restaurant menus and TV cookery programmes.
-So, over time, the healthy Mediterranean Diet can become a natural part of your way of life and, indeed, part of you.
-It's probably the closest science can currently get to a 'user guide' for fuelling the human machine.
+Using the tick chart for several weeks helps to educate the eyes and palate in what to buy and cook, as well as what to avoid.
+Over time, the healthy Mediterranean Diet can become a natural part of your way of life and, indeed, part of you.
+It's probably the closest science can currently get to a 'user guide' for fuelling the human body.

 Further reading & references